Summer baseball: Panhandle is the latest stop in Brandon Nelson's baseball journey

-GERING — Brandon Nelson was a catcher throughout his baseball playing days, stretching from high school to college and two seasons in an independent minor league.
+GERING — Brandon Nelson was a catcher throughout his baseball playing days, a stretch from high school to college and two seasons in an independent minor league.

 And he feels the bumps and bruises and injuries from those years.
-The latter category included a blown-out elbow that required Tommy John surgery and also a bad back.
+The latter category includes a blown-out elbow that required Tommy John surgery and also a bad back.

 “Everything hurts all the time now,” the Western Nebraska Pioneers coach said with a smile during a team pregame workout last week at Oregon Trail Park Stadium.